Telephone number 800-282-2882 and the email address, Elrushbaugh at EIBNet.com.

 Now, the Washington Post misreports this.

-Their headline says, Illegal immigrants favor Democrats 54 to 19.
+Their headline says, illegal immigrants favor Democrats 54 to 19.

-Illegals favor Democrats eight to one.
+Illegals favor Democrats 8 to 1.

 The illegals, we are told, are living in the shadows.